+Install the front upper board (non-combustible material) between the top of the fireplace and the header.
 After completing the framing and after applying the facing material over the framing, a non-combustible sealant, one-half inch wide maximum, must be used to close off any gaps at the top and sides between the fireplace and facing, to prevent cold air leaks.

-Combustible materials cannot be used to cover the black fireplace front.
+Combustible materials cannot be used to cover the black fireplace front or the non-combustible front upper board.
 Non-combustible materials may be used to cover these areas, but must not restrict the air flow to or from the front of the unit in any manner.
 The following is a description of materials specified in these Instructions: